Over the years, it has become trendy to ditch products which contain gluten as a tactic in order to lose weight.

 A suspected gluten allergy needs to be tested for, but more commonly in recent years is a sensitivity and intolerance for gluten which is contributing to many health issues including leaky gut and IBS.

 How do I know if it is affecting me?

-The only way to really tell if wheat, or gluten or any other food substance for that matter are causing your health issues, is to eliminate it from your diet.
+The only way to really tell if wheat, or gluten or any other food substance for that matter is causing your health issues, is to eliminate it from your diet.

 The gold standard for eliminating the suspect food is to remove it from your diet for 2-4 weeks and note any changes, both positive and negative.

-If your wellbeing and health improves, then reducing or cutting out gluten may be a good choice.
+If your wellbeing and health improve, then reducing or cutting out gluten may be a good choice.

 What you might notice if you choose to go gluten-free

 - Improved digestion and digestive function which in turn helps with weight loss